isomerpages/moe-temasekjc/_admissions/IP Year 3.md

 ---
 ### **APPLICATION FOR ADMISSION TO IP YEAR 3 (INTAKE 2025) IS NOW OPEN**

-Application for IP Year 3 Admission Exercise 2024 commences from **7 October 2024 (9.00 am, Singapore time) to 25 October 2024 (12.00 pm, Singapore time).**
+Application for IP Year 3 Admission Exercise 2025 commences from **6 October 2025 (9.00 am, Singapore time) to 24 October 2025 (12.00 pm, Singapore time).**

 <p style="text-align: justify;"><b>ADMISSION CRITERIA</b></p>

 <p style="text-align: justify;">You are eligible if you are currently a Secondary 2 student <i><u>(not admitted via DSA-Sec or AEIS in your current secondary school)</u></i> who has:</p>

-* Strong PSLE results
+* <b>Strong PSLE results</b>

-* Strong Secondary 1 and 2 results
+* <b>Strong Secondary 1 and 2 results</b>

-* Strong CCA/VIA records (i.e. achievements, leadership experience and service to community)
+* <b>Strong CCA/VIA records</b> (i.e. achievements, leadership experience and service to community)

 <p style="text-align: justify;">All applicants must sit for the selection tests.
 Only shortlisted applicants will have to attend an interview.</p>

 <p style="text-align: justify;"><b>Students not studying in Mainstream schools</b></p>

-* Returning Singaporeans are strongly encouraged to apply under the Supplementary Placement Exercise (SPE) which is a centralised posting exercise by MOE for the convenience of Returning Singaporeans who wish to join Secondary 1, 2 or 3 at the beginning of the next academic year.
+* <b>Returning Singaporeans</b> are strongly encouraged to apply under the Supplementary Placement Exercise (SPE) which is a centralised posting exercise by MOE for the convenience of Returning Singaporeans who wish to join Secondary 1, 2 or 3 at the beginning of the next academic year.

 * Click on this link for more information: <a href="https://www.moe.gov.sg/returning-singaporeans/secondary/spe" target="_blank">https://www.moe.gov.sg/returning-singaporeans/secondary/spe</a>